Sab79/Events-Management/pages/messages/messages/vaccinations_2.md

 ### [CareConnect-Immunization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Immunization-1)

-If the contained Immunization resource is included as part of the event message SHALL conform to the [CareConnect-Immunization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Immunization-1) constrained FHIR profile and the additional population guidance as per the table below:
+If the contained Immunization resource is included as part of the event message, it SHALL conform to the [CareConnect-Immunization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Immunization-1) constrained FHIR profile and the additional population guidance as per the table below:

 | Resource Cardinality | 0..1 |